The Trapdoor Effect: Why employees quit (and what happens in a market where they can’t)

 The Strategic Opportunity

-Here's what forward-thinking leaders understand: while competitors assume market pressure solves engagement problems, you can gain advantage by actually improving workplace experience.
+Here's what forward-thinking leaders understand: while bad leaders assume market pressure solves engagement problems, you can gain advantage by actually improving workplace experience.

 When the market eventually opens up – and it will – your most engaged people will become your strongest advocates and longest-term contributors.
-Your disengaged people will be first out the door, often to competitors.
+Your folks you let linger in the basement will be first out the door, often to competitors.

 The trap doors can be reinforced.
 Even in tight budget environments, improving the "how," clarifying the "why," investing in the "who," and recognizing contributions costs less than the productivity loss from quiet quitting (or outright quitting).

-We're living through uncertainty (economic and otherwise), but leaders shouldn't mistake reduced turnover for employee satisfaction.
+We're living through uncertainty – economic, social, political, technological (#AI) and more.
+It’s a lot for anyone, but leaders shouldn't mistake reduced turnover as employee satisfaction.
+Far from it.

 In uncertain times, employee experience isn't a nice-to-have.
 It's what separates organizations that thrive from those that merely survive.